North Carolina Central University Blog

 One key similarity these fields share: employment in both is expected to grow at a much faster rate than the average for all occupations over the next decade, according to the U.S. Bureau of Labor Statistics (BLS).
 Demand for these professionals will grow tremendously as the economy increasingly relies on technology for a variety of needs.

-Those who aspire to enter a career in computer science or information technology should understand the distinctions between the fields, including what kind of education they should pursue and the types of jobs they can expect to get.
+While they share a common foundation, the differences between computer science vs. information technology are enough to make them separate disciplines.
+Those who aspire to enter a career in computer science or information technology should understand the distinctions between the fields, including what kind of education they should pursue and the types of jobs each field offers.

 What Is Computer Science?